Jecassie/DANCEProject/README.md

 ## Statistical Analysis
 ### 28 days result from CGM period 1 to evaluate the quality of carbs
-Since it is an ongoing project, I will not show the results but rather than codes.
+Since it is an ongoing project, I will NOT show the results but rather than codes.
 I will update the results afterwards.

 ```R
 Excl_Quality_Male<- Excl_Quality[Excl_Quality$Gender=="Male",]